noahlorinczcomi/HORNET/README.md

 ```

 # HORNET Results
 Assume we ran the above command for GTEx data.
-We will have the following results:
+We gave the `--out` flag the value './AD_frontal_cortex'.
+This will give us the following results:
 1. `HORNET/AD_frontal_cortex_results.txt`
     * Causal estimates and model fit
     * Other filepaths can be specified by changing the argument given to the `--out` flag